Tax Preparation Help

 Calendar Year

-A calendar year is 12 consecutive months beginning January 1 and ending December 31.
+A calendar year is 12 consecutive months beginning on January 1st and ending on December 31st.

-If you file your first tax return using the calendar tax year and you later begin business as a sole proprietor, become a partner in a partnership, or become a shareholder in an S corporation, you must continue to use the calendar year unless you get IRS approval to change it or are otherwise allowed to change it without IRS approval.
+If you file your first tax return using the calendar tax year and you later begin business as a sole proprietor, become a partner in a partnership, or become a shareholder in an S corporation, you must continue to use the calendar year unless you obtain approval from the IRS to change it, or are otherwise allowed to change it without IRS approval.
 See Change in Tax Year, later.

 Generally, anyone can adopt the calendar year.
-However, if any of the following apply, you must adopt the calendar year.
+However, you must adopt the calendar year if:

-• Your present tax year does not qualify as a fiscal year.
+• Your present tax year does not qualify as a fiscal year; or

-• You are required to use a calendar year by a provision of the Internal Revenue Code or the Income Tax Regulations.
+• You are required to use a calendar year by a provision in the Internal Revenue Code or the Income Tax Regulations.

 Fiscal Year